 City/County Info: 503-823-4000

 Civic Life provides a wide range of neighborhood livability direct services as well as information and referral services.
-Civic Life programs are funded through a combination of City general funds and inter-governmental agreements with other City, County, State and Federal agencies.
-These Programs include:
+These programs are funded through a combination of City general funds and inter-governmental agreements with other City, County, State, and Federal agencies.
+The programs include:

 City of Portland Cannabis Program

 Through our programs you can get involved in your neighborhood, access information, build community, support diversity and accessibility, organize a block party, clean up your neighborhood, sharpen your leadership skills, impact city policy and more!

 Community Safety Program organizes and supports partnerships to build safe communities that are connected, inclusive and engaged.

 Constructing Civic Dialogues is an evolution of the long-standing neighborhood mediation program.
 Through this program, Civic Life aims to provide neighbor-to-neighbor engagement resources and civic skill building at no cost to community members.

 Connects, supports and encourages collaborative civic engagement between the people of the disability community, neighborhoods and city government.